CSLewin/NeonSunset/NEON SUNET.md

 For each **advantage** on a roll, roll an additional d10 and use the **highest** single die rolled.
 Advantage is written as "+1d".
 For each **disadvantage** on a roll, roll an additional d10 and use the **lowest** single die rolled.
 Disadvantage is written as "-1d".

-*Example: A metabolic filter is surgically installed bioware that grants +1d to resist poisons and sources of intoxication.*
+*Example: A metabolic filter is cyberware that grants +1d to resist poisons and sources of intoxication.*

 **You can have a maximum of three advantages and three disadvantages applied to a single roll.** Individual advantages and disadvantages on the same roll cancel each other out.
 Diminishing returns start around two or three dis/advantages; it's just not worth tracking any more than that.